Bhaskar-JR/Bhaskar-JR.github.io/Pages/ML Projects/Credit Screening/Credit Screening_02.md

 - the confusion matrix for prediction on test data will be displayed.
 - The measures 'Accuracy', 'F1 score', 'precision' and 'recall' will be extracted and stored in a dictionary.
 Note that the average parameter chosen is **'weighted'** for the three measures - accuracy, precision and recall.
+- A **confusion matrix** for performance of the model on test set will be displayed.
+- An **ROC curve** with AUC scores will be plotted that will aid us in assessing the model's capability in distinguishing between classes.

-Once an entire loop of training and testing of each model within the pipeline list is completed, the dictionary will be converted into a dataframe and a plot shall be drawn to compare the results from the different classifier models.
+Once an entire loop of **training and testing** of each model within the pipeline list is completed, the dictionary will be converted into a dataframe and a plot shall be drawn to compare the results from the different classifier models.

 ```python
 # Creating numeric Pipeline for standard scaling of numeric features